Grand Teton and Yellowstone: Experiences of a lifetime.

 Yellowstone National Park

-2.2 million acres in size, Yellowstone National Park is a spectacular natural phenomenon, offering ample opportunities to spot rare species such as grizzly bear, elk, bald eagles, bison, moose and wolf, as well as dramatic flora and fauna.
-With 250 active geysers out of a total of 10,000 geothermal features, Yellowstone has more geysers than anywhere else on the globe, including the world-renowned Old Faithful.
+2.2 million acres in size, Yellowstone National Park is a spectacular natural phenomenon offering the chance to spot grizzly bears, elk, bald eagles, bison, moose and wolves, as well as dramatic flora and fauna.
+With 250 active geysers, including Old Faithful, out of a total of 10,000 geothermal features, Yellowstone has more geysers than anywhere else on the globe.
 Yellowstone’s Grand Canyon is 1,200 feet deep and pierced by the dramatic Upper Falls.
-The park is open to the public from mid-April through November; and from mid-December through mid-March for over-snow vehicles.
+The park is open to the public from mid-April through November, and from mid-December through mid-March for over-snow vehicles.

 Estimated distance from hotel: 55 miles